pyeventsourcing/eventsourcing/docs/ref/infrastructure.rst

 django
 ------

-A Django application for event sourcing with the Django ORM.
+Infrastructure for event sourcing with the Django ORM.
+This package functions as a Django application.
+It can be included in "INSTALLED_APPS" in settings.py in your Django project.
+There is just one migration, to create tables that do not exist.

 .. automodule:: eventsourcing.infrastructure.django.factory
     :show-inheritance: